 Where there is a change to the nature of the project outcomes to be delivered through the intervention, or there is a change to the theme of the project (e.g. transport, housing, business support, flood management, skills, innovation), then this will be treated as the cancellation and introduction of a new project rather than a project change.

 Where it is less apparent as to whether there is a project change or whether a new project is being developed, then the Accountability Board will be asked to consider these decisions on a case by case basis.
-Furthermore, any proposals by Partner Authorities to reallocation of capital grant underspend within a package of investment (as defined in Z.1 above), is also subject to consideration and approval by the Accountability Board on a case by case basis.
+Furthermore, any proposals by Partner Authorities to reallocate capital grant underspend within a package of investment (as defined in Z.1 above), is also subject to consideration and approval by the Accountability Board on a case by case basis.

 The partner and Accountable Body will abide by any alternative definition of change, and any approval process for reporting change, as imposed by the Government.